Ohio, United States

 While it isn’t impossible, by any means, to get some strong scholarships, it’s made slightly difficult by the fact that CWRU is a private university.
 TAs and RAs are relatively simple to get, but you should aim at applying for (and being worth) some sort of financial aid.

 Getting a job should never be a problem at such a good university, but getting the job you desire may not be as easy as you’d wish it was.
 That’s why it’s probably a good idea to get in touch with the career center early, and sit for as many interviews as possible.
 The more options you have, the better.
 And it’s also not a bad idea to keep your acads slightly respectable – you don’t want to be rejected because of your grades.

-It’s widely regarded as the next best thing to Mecca for Biomed students, and pretty good for most other courses too, which is why it should definitely be in your sights if you have an average profile.
+It’s widely regarded as one of the best university for Biomed students, and pretty good for most other courses too, which is why it should definitely be in your sights.

 We would love to hear your experience and share it with the community